 - The PTC generates new and established models of metastatic disease for cancer research.
 This is done by intravenous injection of cancer cells in most of the times, but intracardiac injection can be performed too, with ultrasound guidance.
 In most cases, molecular imaging methods allow evaluation of tumor location and overall tumor burden, including metastases.

-- The PTC provides both 1:1 session and hands-on training in addition to assist students and research fellows who need to learn surgical procedures.
+- The PTC provides both 1:1 sessions and hands-on training to assist students and research fellows who need to learn surgical procedures.

 Imaging Services